serialport/node-serialport/README.md

 Imagine a world in which you can write JavaScript to control blenders, lights, security systems, or even robots (that's right—robots!).
 That world is here, thanks to Node-Serialport.
 It provides a very simple interface for the low-level serial port code necessary to program [Arduino](http://www.arduino.cc/) chipsets, [X10](http://www.smarthome.com/manuals/protocol.txt) wireless communications, and even the rising [Z-Wave](http://www.z-wave.com/modules/ZwaveStart/) and [Zigbee](http://www.zigbee.org/) standards.
 The physical world is your oyster with this goodie.

 For a full breakdown of why we made Node-Serialport, please read [NodeBots - The Rise of JS Robotics](http://www.voodootikigod.com/nodebots-the-rise-of-js-robotics).
+It explains why one would want to program robots in JS.

-## Key Questions
+## Important Questions
 - For support, open a [GitHub issue](https://github.com/EmergingTechnologyAdvisors/node-serialport/issues/new).
 - For discussions, design ideas, and clarifications, we recommend you join our [Gitter chat room](https://gitter.im/EmergingTechnologyAdvisors/node-serialport).
 Two related projects—[Browser Serialport](https://github.com/garrows/browser-serialport) ("just like Node Serialport, but for browser apps") and [Serialport Test Piliot](https://github.com/j5js/serialport-test-pilot)—help us test Serialport.
 - To contribute, please take a look at our [contribution guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md).
 You might want to review our [roadmap](https://github.com/EmergingTechnologyAdvisors/node-serialport/issues/746).
 We also have issues tagged ["good first PR"](https://github.com/EmergingTechnologyAdvisors/node-serialport/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+pr%22), if you'd like to start somewhere specific.
 We'll do our best to support you until your PR is merged.